pluniak/ocrd/README.md

 # OCRD Project

 ## Description
-This is a demo project for Optical Character Recognition Digitization of full text pages.
+This is a demo project for "Optical Character Recognition Digitization" of full text pages.
 It is designed for use as a Hugging Face Gradio app.

-Pipeline steps include:
+The underlying processing pipeline includes:
   1. Image binarization
   2. Text line segmentation
   3. Text line extraction, filtering, and deskewing